irregularchat/Speech-Memorization-Platform/CONTRIBUTING.md

 - type-debt: Refers to technical debt, where code needs improvement or refactoring.

 3. Status Labels:
+- status-pending-development: For issues that are not ready to be worked on and are being researched or analyzed for future development.
 - status-backlog: For issues that are ready to be worked on.
-- status-future: For issues that are planned for future development. # for issues not ready to be worked on yet
+- status-ready: For issues that are planned for future development. # for issues not ready to be worked on yet
 - status-in-progress: For tasks currently being worked on.
-- status-needs-review: For tasks that require code review or testing.
+- status-in-review: For tasks that require code review or testing.
 - status-done: For completed tasks that have been merged or implemented.

 4. Additional Labels: